 Skip to Content

-The venue will be open from 2pm – 3pm on Wednesday, 21 September for anyone who would like to practise or just get a feel for the room.
+The venue will be open from 3pm onward Tuesday, 15 August for anyone who would like to practise or just get a feel for the room.
 There will be someone from Massey University at the venue to assist anyone with details, questions or queries.

-At the beginning of the event, the MC for the evening, Te Radar, will introduce each candidate, the presentation title and the university that they are representing.
+At the beginning of the event, the MC for the evening, Te Radar, will introduce each candidate and the presentation title.

 The candidates slide will then be transitioned onto the screen and the candidate will then be welcomed to the centre of the stage.
 Lapel microphones with battery packs will be attached, so this should be considered when selecting clothes.